skystars8/skystars8/README.md

 <img width="1500" height="500" alt="1500x500" src="https://github.com/user-attachments/assets/38660946-2d28-4926-adef-7c7d33135041" />

  # I am an expert world class Rust coder because ai does all the work- i just compile the finished code.
 THAT is how to code.
 Weeeeeeee :)

-I, like so many others, used to spend countless days and nights tinkering with code.
-Ai is here now, and it can make entire full featured apps in about 2 minutes, which is mind blowing in comparison to the old way.
-For the people like me- the ones who spent countless hours with tech stuff... it was not all in vain.
-That experience gives a strong advantage, because you know how to best interact with ai in order to make the best apps.
-Truly tho, with ai, anyone can make any type of app.
-BAM !

-NOW is where it gets weird tho.
-Ai is SO GOOD that people look stupid running old, dangerous and arcane apps.
-Literally.
-Github hosts so many old apps that have crazy security holes.
-Chan sites run absurdly outdated apps that are an absolute security risk to users and the site owner.
-No app is immune from hacking, but for f- sake , if one can make a modern ai app and then have ai audit it often, why the f are people running inferior apps in production?
-That is not even trying to do it right.

  <img width="220" height="168" alt="b" src="https://github.com/user-attachments/assets/0b2cdbc0-de5e-4fcd-8491-2addcddaf46a" />
 <img width="220" height="220" alt="d" src="https://github.com/user-attachments/assets/fa4318ad-7fd4-4a92-b486-24925bd8b8fd" />